 Stan Philipps's wife Grace is a sergeant with the U.S. Army.
 While she's posted to Iraq, the earnest Stan is home in Minnesota with their daughters, Heidi, 12, and Dawn, 8.
 He manages a home supply store.
 After morning visitors bring Stan news, he takes the girls for a car ride that turns into a spontaneous trip to Dawn's favorite place, a Florida amusement park.
 On the way, they stop at Stan's mother's house, where his brother is staying.
 Heidi is an insomniac, who tries to fathom her father's uncharacteristic behavior.
 Dawn is cheerfully unreflective.
 They have fun at the park.
 Stan summons his courage.
 Written by

 The film was originally going to be directed by Rob Reiner, who dropped out during pre-production for unknown reasons.
-The film's writer, James C. Strouse, then took over directorial duties.
+The film's writer, Jim Strouse, then took over directorial duties.
 See more »

 While the girls have dinner with Uncle John at Dairy Queen, his ice cream sundae appears to be finished and/or partially finished throughout their meal.
 At the beginning of the conversation that we see, the sundae appears to be finished as he tries to clean the bowl out with a spoon; but in the next shot we see that the sundae is only halfway finished.
 See more »